RAF Bomber Command aircrew of World War II: New trades and additional aircrew

 "Air bomber" more normally called the "bomb aimer".
 He manned the nose-mounted gun turret (usually twin .303 machine guns) during the operation and provided assistance to the navigator.
 To operate the bomb sight he would crawl into the bomb aimer's compartment in the lower section of the nose of the aircraft and release the bomb load onto the target at the appropriate time.
 During the "bombing run" when the bombs were about to be released he would instruct the pilot on minute adjustments to course in order to release the bombs as accurately as possible, the release of the bomb load activated a flash photograph to record the target below.
 The Bomb Aimer was usually often a commissioned officer, he wore a single-winged aircrew flying badge with a wreath containing the letter B on his tunic, above his left breast pocket denoting his trade specialisation.

 To protect the heavy bombers from a German Luftwaffe night fighter force which had evolved at great speed to become extremely effective, most of the new heavy bombers had three power-operated gun turrets usually sited in the nose, dorsal (mid-upper) and rear (tail) positions requiring an additional gunner.
-The traditional tail end Charlie "Rear Gunner" continued in place facing rearwards with his quad mounted .303 Browning machine guns while an additional air gunner, known as the "Mid Upper" gunner climbed up into a sling harness to man a power-operated dorsal turret on the top of the fuselage.
-On the Halifax this turret was armed with four .303 Browning machine guns and on the Lancaster it had twin .303 machine guns.
+The traditional 'tail end Charlie Rear Gunner continued in place facing rearwards with his quad mounted .303 Browning machine guns while an additional air gunner, known as the "Mid Upper" gunner climbed up into a sling harness to man a power-operated dorsal turret on the top of the fuselage.
 Within crews some gunners preferred one turret to the other and would usually fly in that, in other crews the gunners might swap turrets regularly.